michellevit/YouTube-Reddit-Episode-Auto-Poster/README.md

 ## FAQ<a name="faq"></a>
 - This script will only post videos from the Lex Fridman channel which are podcast episodes (must have the text 'Lex Fridman Podcast #' in the title
 - This script will check the last 20 posts on the subreddit, and if a post exists with the same video title (AKA if another user has already posted the video), then the video will not be posted to the subreddit
+- To avoid spamming the actual Lex Fridman subreddit, a test subreddit was used when testing this script (the 'subreddit variable (line 99) must be edited before running the script)

 ## Troubleshooting<a name="troubleshooting"></a>
 - If an error code at line 117 is thrown, it is likely due to issues with the Reddit authentification, so double-check the credentials are correct